kaylai/VolFe-featurebranch/docs/model_dependent_variables.rst

 Model dependent variables
 =============

 Functions for calculating various model dependent variables given a set of conditions (e.g., P and T): so these are the forward calculations.
-More information can be found on the Options page.

 .. automodule:: VolFe.model_dependent_variables
     :members: